Celebrates our talents and achievements in science, engineering, technology and innovation in Australia.

 The Faculty of Science will host a number of public and schools events during the week, including:

 The Science Café is held in Winthrop Hall as part of National Science Week.
-Professor Lyn Beazley, Chief Scientist of Western Australia, hosts the popular event which gives students the opportunity to speak one-on-one with scientists to find out what inspired them to take up science and where their science careers have led them.
-In addition all students will have the opportunity to hear from two guest speakers during the event.
+Sarah Lau from the Chem Centre will be hosting this popular event, which gives students the opportunity to speak one-on-one with scientists to find out what inspired them to take up science and where their science careers have led them.
+In addition all students will have the opportunity to hear from Chris Smith - The Naked Scientist, who is the guest speaker for the event.